PowerCommands/CommandPrompt/src/PainKiller.CommandPrompt.CoreLib/Modules/PgpModule/README.md

 ## Commands:
 ## PgpCommand
-Create your own PGP keys, do not use the keys provided in this directory other for testing purposes.
+Create your own PGP keys, do not use the keys provided in this directory other then for testing purposes.

 To use PGP encryption and decryption in this application, you'll need a public/private key pair.
 You can generate these keys using GnuPG (GPG), a widely-used open-source tool for PGP operations.